askarikzm/PROJECT_X/README.md

 ## Development Workflow

-1. **Planning and Design:**
-    - Define website structure and content.
-    - Design mockups and wireframes.
-    - Choose appropriate colors and fonts.

-2. **Development:**
+**Development**:

 - Implement HTML and CSS structure using Tailwind framework.
 - Develop JavaScript functionalities.
 - Integrate Google Excel and Forms for data management and membership application.

-3. **Testing and Deployment:**
+**Testing and Deployment**:

 - Conduct thorough testing on various devices and browsers.
 - Deploy the website to a web hosting platform.

-4. **Maintenance:**
+**Maintenance**:

 - Regularly update website content.
 - Address any bugs or issues.

 ## Success Metrics